 Preview Grow Therapy:

-Grow Therapy is an online mental health directory that provides online and in-person services.
-Grow Therapy is available in 50 US states and offers a range of services for kids and teens, adults, couples, and medication management.
-Generally, you can anticipate out-of-pocket costs from $75 – $250, depending on the provider.
-However, most providers on Grow Therapy do accept insurance which would make your costs significantly lower.
+Grow Therapy is an online mental health platform that matches clients with online and in-person therapy and psychiatry services.
+Grow Therapy is available in all 50 US states and offers a range of therapy services for kids and teens, adults, and couples, as well as medication management.
+Generally, you can anticipate out-of-pocket costs from $75–$250, depending on the provider and what type of care you’re looking for.
+However, most providers on Grow Therapy accept insurance, including some Medicare and Medicaid plans, making costs significantly lower.

-Signing up for Grow Therapy is a quick and easy process, with everything taking potentially less than 10 minutes.
-Grow Therapy can quickly connect you with a provider of your choice in as little as two days.
-All online therapy and medication management appointments happen through Zoom or Doxy.
-All cash-pay costs are clearly labeled on each provider’s profile page.
-The clearly labeled costs make it easier to budget for out-of-pocket costs with no surprises.
+Signing up for Grow Therapy is a quick and easy process, with everything taking as little as 10 minutes (though we recommend taking your time when looking through therapists’ profiles!).
+Once you find a provider, Grow Therapy can connect you with them within a couple of days.
+All online therapy and medication management appointments happen through the Grow Therapy platform.
+All cash-pay costs are clearly labeled on each provider’s profile page, making it easier to budget for out-of-pocket costs with no surprises.

 Review our scoring criteria for online therapy platforms here.